-The public is invited to participate in updates and actions relative to the Drought Response Plan through various public information outlets including the City of San Marcos internet site, press releases, bill inserts, and other methods as deemed appropriate.
-The City of San Marcos periodically provides the public with information about the Plan, including information about the conditions under which each stage of the Plan is to be initiated or terminated, and the drought response measures to be implemented in each stage.
+The public is invited and encouraged to participate in updates and actions relative to the Drought Response Plan.
+SMTXU periodically provides the public with information about the Plan, including information about the conditions under which each stage of the Plan is to be initiated or terminated, and the drought response measures to be implemented in each stage.

-As specified under Section 86.058 of the ordinance, notices to implement or terminate each respective stage of the demand management plan "shall be posted on the city internet web site, broadcast on the city cable channel, released to public media outlets, and published in whole or in summary form in at least one newspaper of general circulation within the city."
-The Director of the City of San Marcos Water/Wastewater Utilities (Director) may also directly notify other individuals, agencies and entities as deemed necessary.
+As specified under Section 86.058 of the ordinance, notices to implement or terminate respective stages of the demand management plan are provided to the public on the City website and by news release to public media outlets.
+Information may also be provided on social media sites, direct customer distribution, or any other methods deemed appropriate.
+The Director of SMTXU (Director) may also directly notify other individuals, agencies and entities as appropriate.